Using the Record Office

-On arriving at the Record Office you should report to the Enquiries Desk in the Search Room.
-You will be asked to complete a Day Ticket.
-These give you access to original documents at the Office for one day.
+On arriving at the Record Office you should wear a face covering when entering the building and eport to the enquiries desk in the search room.
+You will be asked to complete a day ticket.
+This gives you access to original documents at the office for one day.
 You will need to give details of your name and address, but will not require proof of identification.
-There are six parking spaces at the Record Office which are free to use subject to availability.
-You will need to complete a parking permit from the Enquiries Desk and place this in your car for the benefit of parking attendants, otherwise a fine may be issued.
+There are six parking spaces which are free to use subject to availability.
+You will need to complete a parking permit from the enquiries desk and place this in your car for the benefit of parking attendants, otherwise a fine may be issued.

-View a list of the indexes, available in the Search Room, of documents held at the Record Office.
-(PDF, 236KB, 6 pages).
+View a list of the indexes, available in the search room, of documents held.

 There is a small library of reference books and published works about both the Isle of Wight and historical sources.
-Members of staff will be pleased to provide guidance on using the Office's facilities.
-Please ask if you require assistance
+Members of staff will be pleased to provide guidance on using the facilities.
+Please ask if you require assistance.

-A member of staff will fetch the documents that you have requested, and they should be produced within 5 - 10 minutes.
-(Production times may be longer if the search room is particularly busy.)
+A member of staff will fetch the documents that you have requested, and they should be produced within ten minutes.
+Production times may be longer if the search room is particularly busy.

 Please remember that each record is unique and historically precious, and should therefore be handled carefully.
 Use a pencil when taking notes and do not lean on the documents.

-Eating, Drinking & Smoking are not allowed in the Search Room.
+Eating, drinking and smoking are not allowed in the search room.